Our Team

 Aviva Gottesman, Research Forester

-Aviva is a professional forester with nine years of domestic and international experience in the laboratory, office, and field.
+Aviva is a professional forester with 9 years of domestic and international experience in the laboratory, office, and field.
 Her work is backed by a master’s degree in forestry focusing on carbon dynamics, and a bachelor’s degree in natural resource management from the University of Vermont.
-She spent two years as a Peace Corps volunteer in Mexico prior to joining Forest Solutions in 2019.
+She spent 2 years as a Peace Corps volunteer in Mexico prior to joining Forest Solutions in 2019.

 Aviva manages Forest Solutions’ ecosystem monitoring program that features a summer internship which integrates her interest in community outreach and forest ecosystems.
 Guided by her passion for native forest conservation, Aviva continues to refine and strengthen her technical skills in the forestry field.